 6. About the Author

 Gary Kessler, Ph.D., CCE, CISSP is the president and janitor of Gary Kessler Associates, an independent consulting and training firm specializing in computer and network forensics, information security, Internet access issues, and TCP/IP networking.
-He has written over 65 papers for industry publications.
-Gary's main areas of interest include TCP/IP and the Internet, computer and network forensics, and network security.
+He is also a Professor of Cybersecurity at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
+Gary has written more than 70 papers for industry publications; his main areas of interest include TCP/IP and the Internet, computer and network forensics, and network security.
 His e-mail address is firstname.lastname@example.org.